halethithu/Azheimers_Disease_Classification/README.md

 The bigger dataset seems to perform better based on F1 score, accuracy and precision.

 Random Forest Classifier may be a good model to go with in both setting.
-Extra Tree and XGBoost can be an alternative.
-All performed great when tested again unseen data.
+Extra Tree and XGBoost can be alternatives.
+All performed well when tested again unseen data.

 Even though machine learning can be very helpful in the medical fields, one of the most important risks of machine learning-based algorithms is the reliance on the probabilistic distribution and the probability of error in diagnosis and prediction.